Food Services and Resources

 A variety of food services and resources are made available to students to assist those facing food insecurity while attending FRC.
 The services listed below provide free or low cost meals throughout each semester, and students are encouraged to access resources in the community as needed.

 Stocked with non-perishable food items and hygienic supplies, any hungry student currently enrolled at FRC is welcome.
-Students may recieve one bag of food a month.
+Students may recieve a bag of groceries up to twice a month.
+Bring a bag or backpack to carry your items.
 The pantry is located in the Student Lounge.

 If the pantry is closed, contact Stacey Svilich at email@example.com or call 283-0202, ext 244, to arrange for a bag of food.

 During regular work hours, the Student Services office can also assist students when the Pantry is closed.

 Twice a semester fresh fruits and vegetables will be available at the food pantry.

 Date and time of distribution will be posted on the FRC app.

 Twice a semester perishable food items such as milk, cheese, eggs, butter, and bread will be available at the food pantry.

 Date and time of distriburtion and a list of food items available will be posted on the FRC app.